+Results: A summary of the simulation results is shown in Fig. 9.
+We find that for the scene-caption network, the accuracy in the Zipfian condition matches the qualitative and quantitative aspects found in the human data, which is quite remarkable given the network was only trained for a single epoch and the evaluation involved identifying the correct referent among 28 options.
+As expected, the network is more accurate on higher frequency items.
 Moreover, the level of accuracy matches what we find in humans at the three levels of frequency.
-Despite these successes, this network does not capture the critical finding showing a benefit for the Zipfian condition compared to the Uniform condition for the words whose frequency of presentations were matched, but rather the performance in the Uniform condition was equal (and better than human performance).
-Rather than relying on mutual exclusivity to learn word-referent mappings, the performance of the Scene-Caption Network may be explained by the fact that it observed a sufficient number of presentations to learn these word-referent pairs in both the Zipfian and Uniform conditions, regardless of the kind of referential ambiguity from other words and referents present on each trial.
+This high level of accuracy arises because the process for sampling mismatched scenes and captions will often involve these high-frequency items, providing a strong training signal for these particular word-referent pairs.
+Despite these successes, this network does not capture the critical finding showing a benefit for humans in the Zipfian condition compared to the uniform condition for the words whose frequency of presentations were matched.
+Rather, the performance in the uniform condition was equal (and better than human performance).
+Instead of relying on mutual exclusivity to learn word-referent mappings, the performance of the scene-caption network may be explained by the fact that it observed a sufficient number of presentations to learn these word-referent pairs in both the Zipfian and uniform conditions, regardless of the kind of referential ambiguity from other words and referents present on each trial.

-For the Object-Word Network, we see a reversal in performance compared to Experiment 4.
+For the object-word network, we see a reversal in performance compared to Experiment 4.
 Here, we find that performance of the network in both distribution conditions is low across all frequency groupings, and surprisingly the most frequent items result in the lowest accuracy scores.
 Due to these discrepancies, the network fails to capture any of the qualitative patterns from the human data in this experiment.
-Because the network considers all 16 possible pairings as viable, one possible explanation for this network's failures is that it learns multiple incorrect word-referent mappings due to the high-level of referential ambiguity.
+Because the network considers all 16 possible pairings per trial as viable, one possible explanation for this network's failures is that it learns multiple incorrect word-referent mappings due to the high level of referential ambiguity.
+This is further enhanced as the process for sampling mismatches will be skewed towards the high-frequency words and referents, but incorrectly paired with other referents or words that co-occurred on previous trials.

-3.6 Experiment 6: Exemplar Generalization
+3.6.
+Experiment 6: Exemplar generalization